Short Camino Stories From Dario’s Camino Trips

 Dario is a retired Italian journalist and he has travelled many Camino routes with us over the years.
 He has sent us 16 snippets of his different trips which vary from short Camino stories of carved rituals, Galician traditions and magical encounters with fellow pilgrims.

-Enjoy reading these fascinating short Camino stories from his experiences over the weekend:
+Enjoy reading these fascinating short Camino stories from his experiences along the Camino de Santiago:

 It is time to get back on the road.
 Back to Galicia, on a road that I have not yet traveled, between hills thick of oak and eucalyptus woods, between ancient villages and paths traced in the mists of time.
 Another hundred and some kilometers to Santiago de Compostela, the Cathedral, the sepulcher of the Apostle.